Tkay2808/Hospital-Database-Design-and-Implementation./README.md

 ---

 ## Introduction
-**Splendor Infirmary** required a scalable and efficient solution to manage its healthcare operations, including **patient registration, appointment scheduling, and medical records management**.
+The **Toronto General Infirmary** required a scalable and efficient solution to manage its healthcare operations, including **patient registration, appointment scheduling, and medical records management**.

 This database system was developed to:
 - Enhance **operational efficiency**